skx/yal/INTRODUCTION.md

 (print { name "Steve" age (- 2022 1976) } )
 ```

-Functions exist for getting/setting fields by name, and for iterating over keys, values, or key/value pairs.
+Functions exist for getting/setting fields by name, and for iterating over the keys, values, or key/value pairs, contained in a given hash.

-We also support structures, which are syntactical sugar for hashes, along with the autogeneration of some methods.
+We also support structures, which are syntactical sugar for hashes, along with the autogeneration of some simple helper methods.

 To define a "person" with three fields you'd write: